Hairy cell leukemia

 During a physical exam, the doctor may be able to feel a

 or liver.
-An may be done to evaluate this swelling.
+An or ultrasound may be done to evaluate this swelling.

 Treatment may not be needed for the early stages of this disease.
 Some patients may need an occasional blood transfusion.

-If treatment is needed because of very low blood counts, a variety of chemotherapy drugs can be used.
-Drugs that may be used include cladribine, pentostatin, and rituximab.
+If treatment is needed because of very low blood counts, chemotherapy drugs can be used.

 Removing the spleen may improve blood counts, but is unlikely to cure the disease.
 Antibiotics can be used to treat infections.
 People with low blood counts will receive growth factors and, possibly, transfusions.

-Newer chemotherapy treatments have greatly improved the survival of patients with hairy cell leukemia.
-Most patients with hairy cell leukemia can expect to live 10 years or longer after diagnosis.
+Most patients with hairy cell leukemia can expect to live 10 years or longer after diagnosis and treatment.

 The low blood counts caused by hairy cell leukemia can lead to infections, fatigue, and excessive bleeding.